Send timely acknowledgements to thank donors for their generosity.

 We recommend that you acknowledge every donation.
 When you acknowledge donors, they’re more likely to make another donation at a higher level of giving.

-In Bloomerang, you can:
+In Bloomerang CRM, you can:

 Acknowledge every donation from individual donors with a customized journey.